heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 The collision system was one of those adventures.
 I had started out trying to mock something up based on how I thought collisions should work.
 I also wanted to test out some theories about utilizing h3-js for collisions.
 I ended up with something that worked well but had major performance issues.
 Because I'd talked it over so thoroughly with ChatGPT I was becoming more aware of how efficient collision systems work.
 And then, out of nowhere, I realized that BabylonJS had all of that built in and all I had to do was use it.

 Overall, this was a great way to get into a library like BabylonJS with an expansive, tersely documented API.
-I knew very little of the jargon before diving in but I know about [Quaternions](https://doc.babylonjs.com/typedoc/classes/BABYLON.Quaternion) now.
-Usually ChatGPT was more helpful than forum posts or stack overflow.
+I knew very little of the jargon before diving in but now I know about [Quaternions](https://doc.babylonjs.com/typedoc/classes/BABYLON.Quaternion).
+Usually ChatGPT was more helpful than forum posts or Stack Overflow.
 Occasionally I found a good solution written in Unity and then I had ChatGPT rewrite it for BabylonJS.
 That would then tell me the classes to search for in the docs so that I figure out how it all worked.

 # Using Github Copilot